BACKGROUND

 The ARB software is a graphically oriented package comprising various tools for sequence database handling and data analysis.
 A central database of processed (aligned) sequences and any type of additional data linked to the respective sequence entries is structured according to phylogeny or other user defined criteria.
 Take a look at some features.
 To get a quick impression, see how we presented ARB on several conferences.

-Currently research projects for software development and database maintenance are funded by the bmb+f and the bavarian reasearch foundation.
 The entire software along with the databases can be used by scientific community for free.
 See Copyrights for details.

 Ribosomal RNA Database